wuX4an/Alitle/README.md

 * #### A little package manager
 * #### A repository with useful and basic helper-type tools written in ash or fish
 * #### And probably all the mini projects are compatible with this repository
-* #### A bash script that you can install on your base system to get into the container more easily with you user(is the next project)
+* #### A bash script that you can install on your base system to get into the container more easily with you user (beta)

 ---